What is Skin Rash?

 Most skin rashes can be managed with over-the-counter creams and medication but some will need to be examined by a doctor.

-Common Causes of Skin Rashes:
+Common Causes of Skin Rashes

 Infection – An area of the body that has been infected by a virus, bacteria or fungus may develop a rash.
-A viral rash may be symmetrical and occur anywhere on the body, and rashes caused by bacteria vary widely in color and shape.
+A viral rash may be symmetrical and occur anywhere on the body.
+Rashes caused by bacteria vary widely in color and shape.

 Fungal rashes are typically bright red and may not have a border.
 The treatment will be determined by the cause of the infection.

 Drug eruptions – Some medications can cause a skin rash as a side effect.

 Hives – Hives are red, itchy bumps that appear suddenly.
-They typically disappear within eight hours, and they may reappear frequently.
+They typically disappear within eight hours and they may reappear frequently.

 Contact dermatitis – Contact dermatitis is a skin rash that is caused by touching a chemical or allergen.
 Diaper rash and rashes caused by poison oak and poison ivy are examples of contact dermatitis.

 Seborrheic dermatitis – Seborrheic dermatitis is a very common rash that is characterized by scaly patches and flaking skin.
-Dandruff and cradle cap are forms of seborrheic dermatitis, although the rash can also occur on the face, neck and back.
+Dandruff and cradle cap are forms of seborrheic dermatitis although the rash can also occur on the face, neck and back.

 Stasis dermatitis – Stasis dermatitis occurs on the lower legs and is caused by poor circulation.

-When to Seek Medical Attention:
+When to Seek Medical Attention for Skin Rashes

-Sudden drop in blood pressure
+- Sudden drop in blood pressure

 If you have a skin rash, you might require medical treatment.
 There might be an underlying condition causing the skin rash.
 Visit the emergency room closest to you.